sipmann/django-actual/README.rst

 	- A ``render_form_field`` template tag that makes rendering form fields easy and DRY.

-	- A couple of dry response classes: ``JsonResponse`` and ``XMLResponse`` in the django_actual.http that can be used in views that give json/xml responses.
+	- A dry response class: ``XMLResponse`` in the django_actual.http that can be used in views that give xml responses.

 Installation